zgilkerson/azure-pipelines-agent/docs/preview/resources.md

 # Resources
 ## Goals
 - **Provide generic construct for data flow through a pipeline**: Consume and publish resources which may then be consumed downstream
-- **Provide extensible mechanism for consuming any resource type**: Pluggable resource providers allow for future extensibility without agent changes
+- **Provide extensible mechanism for consuming any resource type**: Pluggable resource providers allow for future extensibility with minimal changes
 - **Provide smarter routing for agent pools**: Provide smarter agent allocation based on required resources matched against what already exists on the agent
 - **Provide disk space insights and administration from the server**: Having a concept of resources provides better insight into what is taking space on your agents
 - **Decouple the agent from resource acquisition to reduce required agent updates**: Providing an extensible and clean surface area reduces the coupling between the agent and server for fewer forced updates

 ## Resource Contract
-Broken down into the most simple concepts possible, the purpose of the execution engine is to flow variables and data from job to job. and machine to machine.
-Most importantly, the system doesn't need to understand the internals of the data propagating through different stages within a pipeline, but only how to identify, retrieve, and update the different types of data.
+Broken down into the most simple concepts possible, the purpose of the execution engine is to flow variables and data from job to job and machine to machine.
+Most importantly, a key insight is that the execution engine doesn't need to understand the internals of the data propagating through different stages within a pipeline, but only how to identify, retrieve, and update the different types of data.
 For this reason, the proposal outlined here is to formalize the concept of an extensible type known simply as `Resource` with the following properties:
 ```yaml
 resource:
 	name: string # A local name by which this resource is referenced